pboettch/json-schema-validator/README.md

 Instance validation is thread-safe and the same validator-object can be used by different threads:

-The validate method is `const` which indicated the object is not modified when being called:
+The validate method is `const` which indicates the object is not modified when being called:

 ```C++